 Screen Shots and Description of Input Fields

-This example calculates the alignment tensor and Euler angles of Ubiquitin monomer (1D3Z.pdb) and performs Monte Carlo analysis.
+This example calculates the alignment tensor and Euler angles of Ubiquitin monomer (1D3Z_1model.pdb) using the experimental RDC date and performs Monte Carlo analysis.

 run name: User-defined name of folder that will contain the results.

 pdb file input: PDB file with naming information and coordinates of the starting structure.

 pdb/dcd file input: PDB or DCD file with coordinates that will be used to calculate molecular orientation(s).